1031-Systems/1031_Delivery/Pico/README.md

 [https://micropython.org/download/RPI_PICO/](https://micropython.org/download/RPI_PICO/)

+Instructions for flashing your Pico with either firmware described above or others to your liking may be found all over the interweb.

+***

 The same software runs on either the Pico or the clone and can use the SD card if installed.
 To install the embedded software on either, do the following: